 Gumbo

-- In a large dutch oven, melt the butter on med-low heat.
+- In a large dutch oven or braiser, melt the butter on med heat.
 Add the flour and begin to whisk.
 Continue to whisk often for about 30 minutes until the roux develops into a deep, golden brown.
 Don't let this burn.
 Take your time with the step.

 - Add in the diced onion, celery, green pepper, and minced garlic.
 Add in broth and whisk to combine.
-Reserve a cup or two of broth in case the mixture becomes too thick later on.
+Scrape up any bits off of the bottom of the pot.

-- Add in sliced sausage, tomatoes, bay leaf, cajun seasoning, and thyme.
-Add salt and pepper to taste.
+- Return the chicken and sausage to the pot.
+Add crushed tomatoes, bay leaf, cajun seasoning, and thyme.

-- Simmer on this low for about an hour.
+- Simmer on this low for about an hour, stirring occasionally

 - Roast the okra while the gumbo simmers.
 See note below.

-- To finish, add shrimp, crab meat, and roasted okra.
+- To finish, add shrimp and roasted okra.
 Cook until the shrimp is just done.

 - Ladle into bowls over your choice of rice.
 Enjoy!